electronicarts/gigi/README.md

 The **Techniques/** folder of the repo contains some examples to help get you started.
 The **Techniques/UnitTests/** folder contains the unit tests, which aims to exercise every possible piece of functionality.

+There are also documents in the **UserDocumentation** folder that explain the viewer python interface, Gigi shader tokens, and other things.

 # Reporting Bugs & Making Feature Requests

 For reporting bugs or making feature requests, create a new issue in this repo.